kristianmandrup/reportable/README.md

 Save report image to server
 ---------------------------

-It is oten useful to asynchronously upload one or more graphs to the server in the background, later to be used in other pages or inserted in PDF reports or similar :)
+It is often useful to asynchronously upload one or more graphs to the server in the background, later to be used in other pages or inserted in PDF reports or similar :)

 A helper is provided to do this:

   <%= report_img_ajax_upload 'testCanvas', :path = 'reportable/img_upload' %>

-It is using this nice solution: http://stackoverflow.com/questions/7712497/how-to-upload-post-multiple-canvas-elements
+This solution uses HTML 5 features such as the latest XMLHttpRequest Level 2.

-On the server side, simply process the upload data in a #create method of a controller The following could perhaps be a template:
+On the server side, simply process the upload data in a #create method of a controller.

-    require "base64"

     module Reports
       class ImageUploader < ApplicationController
         def create
-          unencoded_image_data = Base64.decode64(response.body.read) # or read from img ?

-          # use request header info to generate unique filename we can use later
-          file_name = create_report_img_name(response.header)

-          File.open(file_name, 'wb') do |f|
-            f.write unencoded_image_data
+          # handle multipart data and parse request header
         end
-        end

         protected

+        # info extracted from request header
         def create_report_img_name(hash)
           name = [hash['user'], hash['report_id'], hash['graph_id']].join('-')
           File.join(path, "#{name}.#{hash['format']}"